-At Pegswood Primary School we follow the DFES published Letters and Sounds scheme to teach phonics.
-We use this to introduce reading and spelling phonetically regular words from Nursery and Reception through to Year 2 (and subsequent years if individuals need it).
+At Pegswood Primary School we follow the DfE accredited Bug Club Phonics to teach from.
+We use this to introduce reading and spelling phonetically regular words from Reception through to Year 2 (and subsequent years if individuals need it).
 In Nursery, children attune to sounds around them ready to begin oral blending (putting sounds together to make a word) and segmenting (separating sounds to help read a word) skills.

-In Reception, Year 1 and Year 2 children have differentiated daily phonic lessons that follow the relevant Letters and Sounds phases.
+In Reception, Year 1 and Year 2 children have differentiated daily phonic lessons that follow the relevant Bug Club Phonics phases and progression.
 The children are grouped according to the phase they are working on across Reception, Year 1 and 2, to ensure activities are pitched at the correct level to allow them to make the best possible progress.

 Our reading scheme consists of a wide range of texts and genres from different schemes.
 Bug Club books are used as well as those other schemes that reinforce the phonological work undertaken in the classroom.
-Other schemes such as Oxford Reading Tree, Floppy’s Phonics, Songbirds and Project X. We also have the Phonics bugs scheme.
-During Reception and KS1 class teachers and teaching assistants will hear children read from these books during the week.
+Other schemes such as Oxford Reading Tree, Floppy’s Phonics, Songbirds and Project X. Reception and KS1 class teachers and teaching assistants will hear children read from these books during the week.
 All children receive an individualised online reading library, specifically chosen by the class teacher to meet their individual needs.

 In Key Stage Two there continues to be emphasis on independent reading and guided group reading.
-Class teachers will provide books from a guided choice and will continue to hear children read individually, particularly where children still require regular support.
+Class teachers will provide books from a guided choice and will continue to hear children read individually when necessary, particularly where children still require regular support.